Unstructured-IO/unstructured/docs/source/bricks.rst

-You can pass additional settings such as ``strategy``, ``ocr_languages`` and ``encoding`` to the API through optional ``request_kwargs``.
+You can pass additional settings such as ``strategy``, ``ocr_languages`` and ``encoding`` to the API through optional kwargs.
 These options get added to the request body when the API is called.
 See `the API documentation <https://api.unstructured.io/general/docs>`_ for a full list of settings supported by the API.